clij/clijx-assistant/drift_correction.md

 # Drift correction
-CLIJx-Incubator comes with two operations for drift correction:
+CLIJx-Assistant comes with two operations for drift correction:
 * Drift correction by center of mass fixation
 * Drift correction by centroid fixation